FilTheo/Real-Time-Twitter-Emotion-Detection/README.md

 This project has attempted to quantify public opinion about topics or events based on four discrete classes of emotions: happiness, anger, sadness, and fear.
 These classes, which are considered to be four of the most basic human emotions[3], were chosen based on prior research of Twitter data and how different emotions are represented and classified on social media[1].

 Several LSTM models were trained to effectively classify the different tweets.
-Later, a streaming pipeline obtained newly arrived tweets, pre-processed and classified them and stored into an ElasticSearch Index.
+Later, a streaming pipeline obtains newly arrived tweets, pre-processes and classifies them in order to store them into an ElasticSearch Index.
 Finaly, results are visualized on a Kibana's Dashboard where analysts could get informed if the public feels anger or fear about a trending topic and make decisions accordingly.
-Different visualizations could inform analysts about the changes in people emotions during times, or how people feel about a topic on different parts of the world.
+Different visualizations could inform analysts about changes in people emotions during different times, or how people feel about a topic on different parts of the world.

 ## Hashatags